nice/clarity/src/content/blog/sample-post-4.md

 ---
-title: "A Journey into Urban Landscapes"
+title: "Architectural Marvels of Bridges"
-description: 'Hidden gems waiting to be discovered through the lens of a camera'
+description: "Bridges are more than mere structures; they are symbols of human ingenuity"
-excerpt: 'Embark on a visual exploration of the urban jungle as we capture the essence of bustling cityscapes, architectural marvels, and hidden gems waiting to be discovered through the lens of a camera.'
+excerpt: "From the graceful arches of ancient Roman aqueducts to the sleek lines of modern suspension bridges, the evolution of bridge design reflects the advancements in technology and the shifting aesthetics of the times."

-imageUrl: '/blog-placeholder-3.jpg'
+imageUrl: "/placeholder-4.jpg"
-imageAlt: "hello world"
+imageAlt: "golden gate bridge"

 pubDate: 'Feb 14 2024'